-Ans: The process in which a network node is carrying more data which can’t be handled on the network, and owing to which loss of packets or information happens on the network node and the receiver can’t receive appropriate information is termed as Network Congestion.
+Answer: The process in which a network node is carrying more data that can’t be handled on the network, and owing to which loss of packets or information happens on the network node and the receiver can’t receive appropriate information is termed as Network Congestion.

 Q #10) What is the difference between LAN, MAN, and WAN?

-It is a local area network where computers and network devices are connected with each other, usually within the same area or building.
+LAN: It is a local area network where computers and network devices are connected with each other, usually within the same area or building.
 Connections in LAN must be of high speed.
+Example: Ethernet

-It is a wide area network where the networks are limited to one enterprise or organization and can be accessed by the public.
+WAN: It is a wide area network where the networks are limited to one enterprise or organization and can be accessed by the public.
 It connects several LANs.
-Connection in WAN is high speed and expensive too.
+Connection in WAN is of high speed and expensive too.
+Example: Internet.

 Q #11) Define IP Address?

-Ans: Internet Protocol (IP Address) is a 32-bits to 128-bits identifier for a device on TCP/IP protocol.
-IP address of a device must be uniquely defined for communication.
+Answer: Internet Protocol (IP Address) is a 32-bits to 128-bits identifier for a device on TCP/IP protocol.
+The IP address of a device must be uniquely defined for communication.

 It has 2 principal functions which include host and location address.
 And it has two versions which are IPv4 (32-bits) and IPv6 (128-bits).